benlumia007/backdrop-template/readme.md

 ## Hierarchy System
 The hierarchy system is smarter and more flexible template hierarchy for ClassicPress and WordPress.

+## Custom Templates System
+Custom templates for registering custom post templates, it works for any object type (e.g., post, term, user, etc.), but does not add any UI elements of its own.

+The major difference between this and the typical WordPress page template system is that the template doesn't have to exist for registration.
+It also defaults to supporting all post types instead of just page.

 ## Requirements
 * ClassicPress 1.4+
 * WordPress 4.9+